substance/document/README.md

 #### Michael is back

 Right after Victor has submitted his patch, Michael continutes to improve the document as well.
-He adds a conclusio.
+He adds a conclusion.

 ```js